 When you buy new appliances it is important to be aware of recent changes in the energy rating system.
 New standards for energy efficiency were introduced in 2010 and all fridge/freezer models were given new star ratings to reflect these more stringent standards.
 However, some display models may still carry the old star rating label.

 Old labels carry a green bar at the base while new labels carry a white bar which inlcudes the enrgy rating website address.

 Remember, the star ratings are meant to assist householders to compare similar sized appliances, in each category.
-For more information on the Star Rating system, or to search for the most efficient appliances, click here or ask one of our staff at the Smart Living Centre.
+For more information on the Star Rating system, or to search for the most efficient appliances, click here.

 Buying the most efficient appliances is the first step to reducing energy use – its also important to use them wisely to maximise the savings.
 Follow these simple tips and you could save hundreds of dollars off your electricity bill each year: